 Accommodations / Hotels

 You have a variety of choices for hotels.
 All of which depend on your budget and time in Japan.
 A list of hotels on and near the resort is available on the official Tokyo Disney Resort website in English.
-Be sure to read our full guide to Disney Hotels for further details.
-We also have a guide on how to book Disney and Non-Disney Hotels.
+Read our growing list of Tokyo Disney Resort Hotel reviews and recommendations to help decide what’s best for you.
+We cover both Disney and non-Disney hotels.